What is Female Genital Mutilation?

 Sometimes sand is placed on the mat under the buttocks of the child in order to absorb blood and other secretions.

-In the case of more affluent or educated families, they may be more likely to be aware of the risks of infection and usually such families would have clean sheets and also gauze pads to absorb any blood or secretions from the wound.
+In the case of more affluent or educated families, they may be more likely to be aware of the risks of infection and

 The Operation Itself